Rao7079/Zomato_Python_Project/README.md

 2)How many votes has each type of resfiltreceived from customers?

-3) What are the ratings that the majority of restaurants have releival2
+3)What are the ratings that the majority of restaurants have releival2

 4)Zomato has observed that most couples order most of their food online.
 Wh average spending on each order?